syntasso/instruqt-kubecon/08-view-your-website/assignment.md

 notes:
 - type: text
   contents: |-
     A website is only fun if it is visible!
-It is time to expose your dog smile website outside of Kuberentes.
+It is time to expose your dog smile website outside of Kubernetes.

     In this section you will:
     * Deploy a service to expose your deployment on a NodePort